clubajax/on/README.md

 ## Description

 `on` is a simple library for handling DOM node events.
+It has been under development and used in production for years.
+While the repository is fairly new, the code is very well established and tested.

-Its primary feature is it returns a handle, from which you can pause, resume, and remove the event.
+The primary feature is it returns a handle, from which you can pause, resume, and remove the event.
 Handles are much easier to manipulate than using `removeEventListener` or jQuery's `off`, which sometimes necessitates recreating sometimes complex or recursive function signatures.

 Think of handles as something like a returned Promise - an object with methods, with which you can control the event handler.